neilivanorencia/wisecrust/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 🤝 Contribution

+This project is intended as a personal web project to learn and improve my personal skills when it comes to web development.
+But if you would like to suggest improvements or modifications, feel free to fork the repository and submit a pull request.

+## 📄 License

+Distributed under the [MIT License](https://opensource.org/license/mit).
+See `LICENSE` for more information.